 Evaluators don't distinguish between participant-created real and matched model games, but do distinguish unmatched games from both.
 Participants responded to seven Likert questions on a 5-point scale, one for each attribute in the first column (see Human evaluation methods).
-We report the nonparametric Mann-Whitney U test [46] for differences in outcomes.
-See Supplementary Table SI-2 for test statistics and P-values. : P < 0.05, : P < 0.01, : P < 0.001.
+We report the nonparametric Mann-Whitney U test [57] for differences in outcomes.
+See Supplementary Table SI-2 for test statistics and P-values. \: P < 0.05, \\: P < 0.01, \\\: P < 0.001.

-†: The full measure description is "Helpful for interacting with the simulated environment."

-In most measures, higher scores are better, indicated by the \uparrow , other than Difficult \downarrow^{\downarrow} , in which 3 means "appropriately difficult", and scores below and above indicate too easy and too hard respectively.
+$\dagger$ : The full measure description is "Helpful for interacting with the simulated environment."
+In most measures, higher scores are better, indicated by the $\uparrow$ , other than $Difficult \, \uparrow \,$ , in which 3 means "appropriately difficult", and scores below and above indicate too easy and too hard respectively.

 Table 1 summarizes the quantitative responses from our human evaluations.
-We begin with a simple statistical comparison of the ratings of the games in the different categories using the nonparametric Mann-Whitney U-test [46] (and see Human evaluation methods for additional details).
-Participants respond similarly to the real and matched games, with no statistically significant differences in average response scores across all seven attributes.
+We begin with a simple statistical comparison of the ratings of the games in the different categories using the nonparametric Mann-Whitney U-test [57] (and see Human evaluation methods for additional details).
+Participants respond similarly to the real and matched games, with no statistically significant differences in the average response scores across all seven attributes.
 On the other hand, the unmatched games differ on a number of attributes.
 Compared to both real and matched games, participants judge them to be less easily understood, less fun to play and watch, and less human-like.
+One potential explanation for the apparent similarity between matched and real games is that the former simply replicate the latter in form and function.
+We examined this question and found that matched and real games have substantial functional differences (see summary in Figure ED-5, details in Supplementary information G.4, and methodological details in Sample similarity comparison methods).